hengzhang-zh/FishDiv-LULC-Model/README.md

 # **Code and Data**

 Python and CUDA codes for catchment computing and FishDiv-LULC model are in the "code" folder.
-These codes can be executed in the following sequence.
+These codes can be executed in the following order.

 01_calc_catchment_HS.py: This code calculates the catchment for sampling sites, using HydroSHEDS flow direction map in this case.
 NVIDIA GPU is needed.